This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 5. Soak up a North Carolina Sunset

-It’s not typical to see a sun set over the water on the east coast of any country.
-But you’ll find many places along the North Carolina coast to see the sun set over the water.
+Thanks to the Intra-Coastal Waterway, you’ll find many places along the North Carolina coast to see the sun set over the water.

-Th places we have experienced a beautiful sunset have been South End of Wrightsville beach, Outer Banks, and while on board an evening sunset cruise around the Intracoastal Waterway in Wrightsville.
+Th places we have experienced a beautiful sunset have been South End of Wrightsville beach, Outer Banks, Jinks Creek in Ocean Isle Beach, and while on board an evening sunset cruise around the Intracoastal Waterway in Wrightsville.

 6. See the Wild Horses